ufo-optix/dev-aircraft-ident/README.md

 ## Dataset Building

-In the repository, I am aggregating [EO Browser](https://apps.sentinel-hub.com/eo-browser/) images that contain known aircraft movement defined by an RGB signature on the image.
+In the repository, I am aggregating [EO Browser](https://apps.sentinel-hub.com/eo-browser/) (Located in the `raw_images` directory)images that contain known aircraft movement defined by an RGB signature on the image.
 These images are then uploaded to our [UFO Bounding Box Detection Dataset](https://app.roboflow.com/ufo-optix/ufo-bounding-box-detection) where we will then annotate the images and prepare them to be trained against.

 **Image Naming** - Each image is named by the [ICAO code](https://en.wikipedia.org/wiki/ICAO_airport_code) for the airport/base.